“Fill your paper with the breathings of your heart.” —William Wordsworth

 Over the course of my life, I’ve embraced a number of different hobbies: baseball cards, video games, tennis, art, just to name a few.
-But none of them have changed my life or brought me as much satisfaction as the act of blogging.
-In almost too many ways to count, it has truly changed me and the way I live my life.
+But none of them have changed my life or brought me as much satisfaction as blogging.
+In almost too many ways to count, it has changed me and the way I live my life.

 3. You’ll live a more intentional life.
 Once you start writing about your life and the thoughts that shape it, you’ll begin thinking more intentionally about who you are, who you are becoming, and whether you like what you see or not.
 And that just may be reason enough to get started.